Health & Safety

 Your workers must complete the new working at heights training as facilitated by an approved training provider.

 WHSS is an approved IHSA working at heights training partner.
 If your employees work at heights, get them trained today.
 Our one day, eight (8) hour course includes both the theory and practical training requirements.
-Sign up for one of our courses today!
+Please contact us for details.

 *Each course must have a minimum of six (6) participants to proceed.
 Each course can have a maximum of twelve (12) participants.